Peyton List (actress, born 1986)

-Peyton List (born August 8, 1986) is an American actress known for her roles in Mad Men, FlashForward, The Tomorrow People and Frequency.
+Peyton List (born August 8, 1986) is an American actress.
 She started her career on daytime television, playing Lucy Montgomery on the CBS soap opera As the World Turns from 2001 to 2005, before transitioning to primetime with regular roles on the short-lived dramas Windfall (2006) and Big Shots (2007).

 From 2008 to 2013, List had a recurring role as Jane Siegel in the AMC drama Mad Men.
 In film, she has appeared in The Greatest Game Ever Played (2005), Shuttle (2009) and Meeting Evil (2012).
 List also starred in the short-lived science fiction dramas FlashForward (ABC, 2009–2010), and The Tomorrow People (The CW, 2013–2014).
 During the 2016–17 television season, she portrayed the lead character in The CW drama series Frequency.
 In 2018, she had a recurring role in season 3 of the science fiction series Colony.
 She also starred on a recurring basis as Poison Ivy in the Fox crime drama series Gotham (2018–2019), and voiced the character in the 2019 animated film Batman: Hush.

 Early life

-List was born in Boston to Douglas List and Sherri Anderson and grew up in Baltimore, Maryland, with her sister Brittany.
+Peyton List was born on August 8, 1986, in Boston, to Douglas List and Sherri Anderson and grew up in Baltimore, Maryland, with her sister Brittany.
 She went to preschool at Cedarcroft pre-school in Kennett Square, Pennsylvania and Calvert School in Baltimore, and then attended the Roland Park Country School in Baltimore.
-She studied ballet at the School of American Ballet on the Upper West Side in Manhattan, New York.
+She studied ballet at the School of American Ballet on the Upper West Side in Manhattan, New York City.